 We do NOT service these low-priced "decorator store rugs.

 If you examine the reverse side of your area rug, you should be able to see the weave.

 Occasionally, a manufacturer will glue a canvas or monkscloth backing to the underside.
 In these cases, you will not be able to see the weave.

 If you’ve had the rug for a period of time and you lifted a section of the rug off the floor to examine the underside of the rug, you might see a “whitish powder”.

-We do not service any rugs with a glued on canvas or monkscloth backing, even if the rug is relatively new and shows no signs that the glue has started to deteriorate.
+We do NOT service any rugs with a glued on canvas or monkscloth backing.

 RAVE FabriCARE is Arizona’s leader in the restoration of fine garments, household textiles and accessories for high value homeowners with a residence that has been contaminated by fire, smoke, soot, water, mold, mildew and/or humidity.